 about talia.

-Talia is a Certified Comprehensive Family Mediator, Certified Family Relations Mediator, Child-Inclusive Mediator, Certified Clinical Trauma Practitioner, Co-parent Coach/Counsellor, Certified Coercive Control Trauma-Informed Clinician and Certified New Ways for Families Coach who specializes in aligning cost-effective, and realistic paths forward for families that proactively reduce conflict and re-establish consistency as well as calm.
+Talia is a Certified Comprehensive Family Mediator, Certified Family Relations Mediator, Child-Inclusive Mediator, Certified Clinical Trauma Practitioner, Co-Parent Coach and Counsellor, Certified Coercive Control Trauma-Informed Clinician, and Certified New Ways for Families Coach.
+She specializes in high-conflict family systems, particularly where there are complex relational histories, litigation involvement, or concerns related to coercive dynamics.

-She has extensive lived experience, education, and professional experience working with families navigating heightened conflict.
-She has received training from a broad range of well-respected institutions, organizations, universities, and professionals including but not limited to Family Mediation Canada, the Association of Family and Conciliation Courts, the Canadian Police Knowledge Network, the Centre for Research & Education on Violence Against Women & Children, Children Beyond Dispute, Harvard Law School, Stanford University, the Institute of Child Psychology, the Crisis and Trauma Research Institute of Canada, the High Conflict Institute, University of Toronto, the Justice Institute of British Columbia, University of Salford’s Master of Psychology programme with a specialization in coercive control, Provincial Association of Transition Houses & Services in Saskatchewan (a province with the highest rates of reported family violence in Canada), and Research and Education for Solutions to Violence and Abuse (RESOLVE).
+Her work is informed by extensive lived experience, formal education, and specialized training through organizations including Family Mediation Canada, the Association of Family and Conciliation Courts, the Canadian Police Knowledge Network, the Centre for Research & Education on Violence Against Women & Children, Children Beyond Dispute, Harvard Law School, Stanford University, the Institute of Child Psychology, the Crisis and Trauma Research Institute of Canada, the High Conflict Institute, the University of Toronto, the Justice Institute of British Columbia, the University of Salford’s Master of Psychology program specializing in coercive control, the Provincial Association of Transition Houses & Services in Saskatchewan, and RESOLVE.

 let’s get personal and practice transparency.